 The Wrap Up

 It would be inaccurate to call Mass Effect truly innovative.
 It borrows liberally (and knowingly) from a long list of its sci-fi predecessors, it’s not immune from the clichés of either the Video Game or the Space Opera genres, and it occasionally drifts into monotonous, momentum-killing tedium.
 But every work of sci-fi (perhaps every work of art) is necessarily derivative to some extent — to point out that a work borrows from earlier works is not a criticism, it’s a statement.
 The true sin isn’t creating a remix, then, so much as it is settling for a replay, and Mass Effect, despite its flaws, never does that.

 And innovation, I think, is not quite as valuable in art as we imagine it to be.
-In truth, there is nothing new under the sun because Human Beings are Human Beings.
-We know what we like.
+In truth, there is nothing new under the sun: human beings are human beings, and we know what we like.
 As Samuel Johnson once memorably wrote: “the pleasures of sudden wonder are soon exhausted, and the mind can only repose on the stability of truth.”
 Johnson was writing about Shakespeare, and offering a possible reason for the Bard’s endurance: he had showed us “a just representation of general nature” — a mirror which we cannot resist gazing into, again and again.
 It’s a reminder that, in the end, what really interests us isn’t ghosts, zombies, or even aliens from out of this world — it’s each other.

-Mass Effect isn’t Shakespeare, obviously, but I think it fulfills Johnson’s dictum: it never forgets that at the base of all its wonders lie very human concerns.
-That the game dares to both conceal and reveal those concerns in the guise of a rollicking, galaxy-hopping Space Western doesn’t trivialize either — it instead enlarges both.
+Mass Effect isn’t Shakespeare, obviously, but I think it fulfills Johnson’s dictum: it never forgets that at the base of all its wonders lie very human hopes and concerns.
+That the game dares to both conceal and reveal those hopes and concerns in the guise of a rollicking, galaxy-hopping Space Western doesn’t trivialize either — it instead enlarges both.